National Popular Resistance Front: Attacks against the group

 Two of the leaders of the National Resistance Front, Juan Barahona and Rafael Alegría, were briefly detained and later released by police during a demonstration against the coup d'état on 31 July 2009.

 Over 30 members of the National Resistance Front have allegedly been killed since Zelaya's ouster on June 28, 2009.
 The first alleged death occurred on July 5, 2009 at the Toncontin Airport, when 19-year-old Isis Obed Murillo was shot and killed by the military.
 Over 4,000 have been allegedly detained.
 Some have allegedly disappeared and have not been found.
 One teacher disappeared after a union meeting with witnesses who said he was captured by the police.
 His body later appeared covered in cuts in a field.
 Several alleged killings took place in the middle of the night, including that of union leader and Democratic Unification Party member Roger Bados.
 A number of people have allegedly suffered injuries from police and military beatings and have been poisoned by tear-gassing.
 Some organizations around the world have warned that the human rights situation in Honduras continues to rapidly deteriorate.

-Under the presidency of Porfirio Lobo Sosa, human rights in Honduras have continued to suffer.
+Under the presidency of Porfirio Lobo Sosa, human rights in Honduras continued to suffer.
 According to Human Rights Watch in July 2010, "at least eight journalists and ten members of the National Popular Resistance Front (FNRP) ... have been killed since President Lobo assumed power on January 27, 2010."